darrenchenhw0212/customer-churn-analytics/README.md

 This project develops an end-to-end customer churn analytics pipeline designed to estimate customer churn risk using supervised machine learning.

-Unlike a typical university assignment, this repository reproduces and extends an analytics workflow originally implemented using the enterprise platform SAS Viya by implementing the entire analytics pipeline in **Python**, while improving reproducibility, model explainability, and documentation.
+This started as a SAS Viya coursework project.
+I rebuilt the full pipeline in Python to practice production-style tooling — reproducibility, explainability, and documentation beyond what the original assignment required.

 ---